Shravani-CV/Todo-List-using-HTML-CSS-and-Javascript/README.md

 # Todo-List-using-HTML-CSS-and-Javascript
-  assigning priorities, deadlines and tasks to the each particular tasks

 ### [Live Demo]()

 ![todo_list]()

 #### 📝 Description
-Todo list built using vanilla JavaScript from The Octanet Services
+Todo list built using HTML CSS and JavaScript in which assigning priorities, deadlines and can add number of tasks at the same time

 #### 💡 Features
 * Changes are saved to localStorage